 Van Arsdell's lasted for almost 9 years.
 Its morphed into Home Base Liquidators in 1981.
 In 1983, a face lift of the exterior of APACHE PLAZA commenced, which replaced much of its early '60s, "space age" architecture.
 The renovation was almost finished by April 26, 1984, when a tornado damaged the southern end of the mall.
 The exposed areas were further impaired by a severe snowstorm, which occurred soon after.
 The center was closed for 7 months, while 6 million dollars worth of repairs could be completed.

 APACHE PLAZA re-opened on November 15, 1984.
-Stores and services operating in the newly-refurbished complex included Apache Plaza Bake Shop, European Flower Markets, County Seat men's wear, Connco Bootery, Minnesota Fabrics, The Mannequin ladies' wear and Excalibur men's wear.
+Stores and services operating in the refurbished complex included Apache Plaza Bake Shop, European Flower Markets, County Seat men's wear, Connco Bootery, Minnesota Fabrics, The Mannequin ladies' wear and Excalibur men's wear.

 Unfortunately, the mall was not able to compete with newer and more trendy shopping centers.
 The dedication of a St. Cloud, Minnesota-based Herberger's, on July 30, 1987, helped keep it viable for a time.
-However, in the early 1990s, the mall's owners defaulted on their loan.
+However, in the early 1990s, the owners defaulted on their mall loan.

 A Bulldozer Bash, held in April 2004, commemorated the center's 43 years of service to the community.
 By May, the complex was a pile of rubble.
 Work soon commenced on an open-air power center, which was being developed by New Brighton, Minnesota-based Pratt-Ordway Properties and Bloomington, Minnesota-based Doran Companies.
 SILVER LAKE VILLAGE was anchored by the existing Cub Foods and a 1-level (144,000 square foot) Wal-Mart SuperCenter.
-This store welcomed its first shoppers on March 23, 2005.
+This store welcomed first shoppers on March 23, 2005.

 Sources: